Erdeniin Bat-Üül: As a politician

 Bat-Üül served as a chairman of the Democratic Party from 1990 to 1992, and as the party's general secretary from 1992 to 1996.
 He was elected into the People's Great Khural in 1990, and into the State Great Khural in 1996, 2004 and 2008, representing the Democratic Party.
-He was appointed as Mayor of Ulaanbaatar on August 7, 2012 by its City Council.
+He was appointed as Mayor of Ulaanbaatar on August 7, 2012, by its City Council.
 He was awarded with the title of Hero of Mongolia for his role in the 1990 democratic revolution on December 10, 2009.
-He stepped down on July 7th, 2016, replaced by Mongolian People's Party's Sunduin Batbold.
+He stepped down on July 7, 2016, replaced by Mongolian People's Party's Sunduin Batbold.

+Erdeniin Bat-Üül and Gombojavyn Zandanshatar led the efforts to codify deliberative polling in Mongolia as co-chairs of the Advisory Committee for Deliberative Polling.
+See Mongolia's Law on Deliberative Polling.